catherineschuster/DS4002-3/README.md

 Potenetial new hypothesis: Workplace productivity measures and stress indexes have a statistically significant synchronized relationship with quarter-over-quarter change in GDP per capita.

 ### SRC
+Code Execution: The source code for this project contains two documents.
+(1) The code to compile, clean, and consolidate the source data into the data used in for EDA and preparation for timeseries analysis.
+This code is compatable with R Studio.
+(2) The code to conduct and analyze the timeseries forecasting process [2].
+This code is compatible with python 3.0 or higher.

+Code Usage: If you find our models or code useful, please add suitable reference to our project and in your work.

 ### Data

+There are four datasets used in this project as follows:

-**Labor Productivity, Compensation, and Costs Data - Bureau of Labor and Statistics**
+#### **1. Labor Productivity, Compensation, and Costs Data - Bureau of Labor and Statistics**

 The data compiled from the [Bureau of Labor and Statistics]([https://stats.oecd.org/index.aspx?DataSetCode=ANHRS](https://data.bls.gov/cgi-bin/surveymost?bls) measures labor productivity per hour, real hourly compensation, and per unit labor costs by quarter form 1970-2022 in the United States.
 This data set was identified as a useful and reliale mea and health of the Arican workforce, which wmeill contribute to two data sets were identified as reliable indicators of the American workforce, the Bureau of Labor and Statistics - Major Sector Productivity and Costs data, which includes real hourly labor productivity, rele indicator of the producityal hourly compensation, and per unit labor costs by quarter from 1970-2022 in the US (1).